How do we combine the need for a better work balance for our teams with the increasing demand for productivity, international growth, and hybrid work?

 Koen Blanquart has been working and managing teams remotely for over a decade.
 As a digital nomad, he understands where organizations can take the lead in the war on talent.
 Koen authored a book and many articles on hybrid work, digital nomads, and asynchronous organizations.

 Koen Blanquart published a book on Hybrid and Remote work, Thuisvoordeel.

 Discover other Keynotes by Koen Blanquart

 Koen Blanquart is an author, keynote speaker, and strategy consultant.
 Being a digital nomad, Koen operates worldwide, while he considers New York his home base.
 In his most recent book, Koen gathered tips and methods of digital nomads to manage a remote workforce and hybrid work.
+Koen explains how asynchronous and remote work is critical in creating a high-performance workforce in his most recent book.
 Whenever Koen finds a chance, he’s out and about with his camera.

 This post is also available in: Néerlandais Anglais